 - Start trial: When someone signs up for a free trial of your product.

-- Submit application: When someone submitted a registration form for a product, service or program you offer
+- Submit application: When someone submits a registration form for a product, service or program you offer

 - Subscribe: Someone subscribes to a paid product or service.